skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They fight about how to go about it.
 They eventually just leave him to rot in his workshop.

-Everyone rests and wake up around 5 am.
+Everyone rests and wake up around 5:00 AM.
 Enoch sets about healing everyone, and they decide to return to town.

 # Session 4